Essimsek/Large/README.md

   Ensure only authenticated users can create/edit posts.
 - **Paginating Sratagy:**
   - add pagination to the home page (works with query as well exp.
 Essimsek's posts 3 page long and home page without query 10 pages)
+  - add pagination to the individual user profile pages
 ---

 ## 🛠️ In Progress / Next Steps
 - /[username]
   - change profile photo
-- **Paginating Stratagy:**
-  - add pagination to the individual user pages
 - **Testing:**
   Add unit and integration tests for critical flows. add small hash to the username if already exists.
 Not Sure ?